Publications

 The Distribution of Capital Gains in the United States

 with Jacob Robbins and Sam Wylde.
+Under Review.

 Booming stock, housing, and private business markets have driven large capital gains in the United States, averaging 20% of national income over the past two decades.
 Using internal IRS tax return data, this paper studies the distribution of these gains, and their contribution to income inequality and tax progressivity.
 Capital gains are highly concentrated, with 73.6% flowing to the richest 10% and 43.5% to the top 1%.
 Capital gains raise the top 1% share of income to 21.1%, compared to 18% in their absence.
 Due to low realization rates, effective tax rates on capital gains are below 5%.
 Accounting for capital gains reduces the progressivity of the tax system, with essentially flat rates across the Haig-Simons distribution.
 There is substantial heterogeneity in returns and cap rates across income groups; richer individuals have higher owner and tenant occupied housing returns, higher business cap rates, and lower property tax rates.